ICD-Docs/doc-translation-guide/en/docs/translation.md

 **Note**: Your translation will be reviewed manually before being integrated into the documentation.

+## Keeping translations up to date

+After all these steps are completed and your translations are placed in the actual documentation, there may be updates made to the English version.
+In such cases you need to perform a **Sync fork** before updating your translations.
+You need to this only before incorporating changes made in the English version.
+So you don't need to do this after the initial translation

-## Syncing a fork
+### Syncing a fork

 As explained above, when you fork a repository on GitHub, you create a copy of it in your own GitHub account.
 Over time, the original repository might get new updates or changes that you want to incorporate into your fork (for example, a new paragraph(s) in the documentation).

 **Sync Fork** is the process of updating your repository to include these changes, keeping it up to date with the original repository.

 To sync your fork on GitHub: